mikenelson-io/MyPresentations/2024/2024-Aug-TechMentor_Redmond/PoSH Workshop/workshop-syllabus.md

 **Workshop Overview:**

-This all-day workshop is designed to introduce participants to the basics of Microsoft PowerShell.
-Through a combination of lectures, demonstrations, and hands-on lab exercises, you will learn how to use PowerShell for automation, configuration management, and general scripting tasks.
+This workshop is designed to introduce participants to the fundamentals of Microsoft PowerShell.
+It will include a combination of demonstrations and hands-on lab exercises.
+Attendees will learn how to use PowerShell for automation and general scripting tasks.

 **Session 1: Introduction to PowerShell**